What is the definition of thriving?

 - Lack of fit within environment: Sometimes we can find ourselves in job environments, relationships, or communities that do not fully support our needs.
 During these times, we can explore ways to improve our fit within our current environment, or consider our options for how we can transition to an environment that is better suited for us.

-- Neurodiversity: The diversity spectrum of the human brain is astounding.
-Often, the world caters to a general area of this spectrum, which can lead people who fall outside these generalities to feel marginalized, with more barriers to resources for positive growth.
+- Neurodiversity: The diversity of the human brain is astounding.
+Too often, the world caters to certain types of brains that were deemed normal, which can lead people who fall outside these generalities to feel marginalized.
+Existing social structures do not offer the necessary opportunities to nurture diverse minds and end up increasing barriers to resources for positive growth and thriving.

 A thriving world needs spiritually healthy humans who can ultimately lean into love and live out love.
 We invite you to join us on this journey to pursue thriving—with and for others.